 Calibrating a Scanned Map

 Before a scanned map can be displayed in the correct location, it needs to be calibrated (geo-referenced).
-This process involves specifying the location of two or three known points on the map.
+This process involves specifying the location of two known points on the map.
 Once the correct geographic coordinates are known for these points (called Calibration Points), ExpertGPS can calculate the coordinates of every other point on the map.

 - The map must be in JPEG, TIFF, PNG, or BMP format.